CipherStrike-code/BSC-in-ICT-SUSS-/Year 1 Sem 1/ICT114 Computer Architecture/2. Systems Architecture and Processor Technology.md/README.md

 - Describe the CPU instruction and execution cycles
 - Describe key CPU design features including instruction format, word size, and clock rate
 - Describe the function of general-purpose and special-purpose registers
-- Describe the techniquest to improve CPU performance
+- Describe the techniques to improve CPU performance